-3.1 Rotation pattern in the LFS
+3.1 Rotation pattern in the Labour Force Survey

-Methods for controlling overlap between successive surveys will depend on the nature of the repeated survey.
+Methods for controlling overlap between successive survey samples will depend on the nature of the repeated survey.
 We will describe overlap control that uses a fixed survey rotation pattern.
 The details will be from the LFS, a monthly household survey that controls overlap by using a rotation pattern.
 Much of this description will apply straightforwardly to similar household surveys.

 The LFS is a survey of the civilian population of Australia aged 15 years or older.
 Dwellings are selected first by selecting geographic areas, and then by choosing a cluster of dwellings from each area.
-Data is collected for all in-scope individuals in these dwellings.
+Data are collected for all in-scope individuals in these dwellings.

-The initial stage of this multi-stage selection process is to select geographic areas.
-These are divided into eight "rotation groups" which are used to control rotation of dwellings into and out of the survey.
+The initial stage of this multistage selection process is to select geographic areas.
+These are divided into eight 'rotation groups' which are used to control rotation of dwellings into and out of the survey.

-The current "rotation pattern" in the LFS consists of sampling the same dwellings from a rotation group each month for eight months.
+The current 'rotation pattern' in the LFS consists of sampling the same dwellings from a rotation group each month for eight months.
 In the next month new dwellings from the same geographic areas are selected, and they will be sampled for eight more months.
-The month at which new dwellings are selected is different for each rotation group.
-This rotation pattern ensures that there is an overlap between sampled dwellings in seven eighths of the geographic areas between any two successive months.
+The month in which new dwellings are selected is different for each rotation group, so that every month one of the rotation groups contains new dwellings.

+This rotation pattern ensures that there is an overlap between sampled dwellings in seven-eighths of the geographic areas between any two successive months.
 This gives high correlations between successive estimates from the same rotation group.